 In 1974, Ms. Tunny came to America to join her daughter Cynthia and five of her grandchildren.
 She soon found a place within the North Bronx SDA family.
 She was an ardent, dedicated member who looked forward to every sabbath with joy.
 She took part in the choir, plays and loved to recite poems.
 All who came in contact with her testified to the exemplary life she led as a mother, grandmother, friend and servant of God.
 She inspired the young and old and she was kind and strong.
 She was a woman of virtue and character who left lasting impressions on everyone she met.
 She instilled the love of God in her family and was a true witness for Jesus.

 Grandma went peacefully on October 24, 2018 at 3:00 pm in The Plaza, at 100 W. Kingsbridge Road; where she spent the last 15 years of her life.
 Left to mourn are her two daughters, Murzel Persaud and Cynthia Boyd, ten grandchildren: Loy, Sandra, Maxine, Harvey, Huntley, Richard, Michael, Leon, Annette and Marilyn.
 One sister: Ruby Duncan, nine great-grandchildren, one great-great-grandchild, Niya Jameson, nieces, nephews, cousins, her church family and the dedicated staff of The Plaza, Saltzman 7.
 God saw the pain and called her home.

 Thank you, God for giving her to us for one hundred and four (104) years.

-To send flowers to Adline's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Adline Agatha Coley, please visit our floral store.